Skip to main content

 Mercans

 Your Payroll Partner in Cyprus: With expertise in Employer of Record services, Mercans ensures accurate and streamlined payroll across multiple locations.
-Employer costs, including various components, would amount to EUR 11,490.00.
-Here’s the breakdown:
+Employer costs, including various statutory contributions, depend on salary level, insurable earnings ceilings, and the employee’s profile.

 Cyprus Employee Hiring Cost